facebookresearch/LaMCTS/LaNAS/LaNAS_NASBench101/README.md

 <b>The simplest way to verify "why predictor not working" is to try it on the 10 dimensional continuous Ackley function (in functions.py in LA-MCTS).
 In practice, the search space has 10^30 architectures, you CANNOT predict every one; and whatever predictor you use will fail.</b>

-<b>Why predictor works well on NASBench?</b> NASBench only has 4.2*10^5 networks, which can be predicted in a second.
+<b>Why predictor works well on NASBench?</b>The main issue of predictor based methods is that these methods need to predict every architecture in the search space to perform well, and misses an acquisition (e.g. in Bayesian Optimization) to make the trade-off between exploration and exploitation.
+NASBench only has 4.2*10^5 networks, which can be predicted in a second.
 We show a simple MLP can perform well (< 1000 samples) if it predicts on all the architectures in NASBench.
 Besides, the following figure visualizes the distribution of network-accuracy on NASBench-101, y in log scale.
 So it is not surprising to see even using random search can find a reasonable result, since most networks are pretty good.

 <p align="center">
 <img src='https://github.com/linnanwang/paper-image-repo/blob/master/LaNAS/nasbench_distribution.png?raw=true' width="400">